Addressing Unmet Medical Needs

 - A (Tree) House of their Own at Syracuse Children’s Hospital

-A gift from Bristol-Myers Squibb helped construct the Upstate Golisano Children’s Hospital in Syracuse, New York, which provides children in the region access to a wide array of primary and specialized medical services.
+A grant from Bristol-Myers Squibb helped construct the Upstate Golisano Children’s Hospital in Syracuse, New York, which provides children in the region access to a wide array of primary and specialized medical services.
 The 11th-floor tree house lobby, a key highlight of the Upstate Golisano Children’s Hospital where families can lounge, play and shop, is named for Bristol-Myers Squibb.

 - A Place for Older Siblings at Ronald McDonald House in Syracuse